 about the barriers to support that they are experiencing.

-Click here to read our latest project newsletter, which contains information about all the work that is being undertaken by the project team, as well as updates in the sector that relate to Forgotten Australians.
+Click here to go to our Forgotten Australians webpage to download our latest project newsletter, which contains information about all the work that is being undertaken by the project team, as well as updates in the sector that relate to Forgotten Australians.

 *Forgotten Australians include people who were harmed in state, out of home and institutional care during their childhood, former wards of the state, former child migrants and care leavers, in addition to the Stolen Generations.
 We respect that not everyone will identify with this terminology.